What we're looking for in Nonfiction

 - Be concise.
 Ranting, raving, or emotive logorrhea are never good ways to get important ideas across, so leave those on the cutting-room floor.
 We believe in brevity, so if you have flash nonfiction, we are happy to read that, too.

-- We're not looking for: Book reviews, academic work, or cultural criticism.
+- We're not looking for: Book reviews, academic work, cultural criticism, or writing about writing.